vector-js/vector/website/content/_index.md

 ## Modules

 As of now, the library has three modules that provide the ability to create complex elements with a suitable level of abstraction.
 Each module utilizes the core functionality of the library in their implementation.

-## Animation

-While animation isn't the main focus the library, some basic animations can be achieved using some built in elements like the scrubber element, and the native web API `requestAnimationFrame`.

-### Time Line Animation

-Adding a time-line to an interactive gives the user control over a basic animation.
-For beginner users, the scrubber is a great element to animate parts of an interactive.
-It allows the user to start, stop, and "scrub" to different parts of the animation.

-{{<example "animate-along-path">}}

 ### Plots